January 1, 0001

 Please feel free to use anything here as-is, without checking with me first.
 If you have additional questions, you can email me directly.

-Jonathan Hall is a DevOps coach on a mission to bring “Enterprise” DevOps benefits to small teams.
+Jonathan Hall is a DevOps coach on a mission to bring “Enterprise” software deliver practices to small teams.
 He has over three decades experience in software development, two decades in technical leadership roles, and is a regular blogger on topics of agile and DevOps principles.

 Sample Questions for Jonathan